oracle/weblogic-azure/README.md

 - Key software components
    - WLS Enterprise Edition.
 Version as described in the selected base image.
 The **ORACLE_HOME** is **/u01/app/wls/install/oracle/middleware/oracle_home**.
    - Oracle JDK.
 The version as described in the selected base image.
 The **JAVA_HOME** is **/u01/app/jdk/jdk-${version}***.
    - A WLS domain with the Administration Server up and running.
 Admin server sign in with the user name and password provided to the offer.
-The default domain name is **adminDomain**, the domain path is **/u01/domains/adminDomain/**.
+The default domain name is **wlsd**, the domain path is **/u01/domains/wlsd/**.
    - A configured cluster with Managed Servers running.
 The number of managed servers is specified in the UI when deploying the offer.
    - Coherence Cache.
 If you select to enable Coherence Cache, the offer creates a data tier configured with Managed Coherence cache servers.
 - Database connectivity